huri000/SwiftEntryKit/README.md

 ...
 Customize the view as you like ...
 */

-// Use class method of SwiftEntryKit to display the view using the desired attributes SwiftEntryKit.display(entry: customView, using: attributes)
+// Display the view with the configuration SwiftEntryKit.display(entry: customView, using: attributes)
 ```